piyushpathak03/cracking-the-data-science-interview-in-7-days/README.md

 This section contains portfolio of data science projects completed by me for academic, self learning, and hobby purposes.

-For a more visually pleasant experience for browsing the portfolio, check out [jameskle.com/data-portfolio](https://jameskle.com/data-portfolio)
+For a more visually pleasant experience for browsing the portfolio, check out [piyush pathak](https://anirudhrapathak3.wixsite.com/piyush)

 - ### Computer Vision